 “Operations engineers use computers and networks to monitor and control industrial systems such as power plants, manufacturing lines, and mining equipment.”
 An operations engineer’s job is very different from a traditional engineer’s.
 Operations engineers use computers and networks to monitor and control industrial power plants, manufacturing lines, and mining equipment.

-What the ten best-paid operations engineer jobs are
+What are the ten best-paid operations engineer jobs that are

-Achieving the Master of Engineering degree from a prestigious institute makes you eligible for a significant number of opportunities.
+A Master of Engineering degree from a prestigious institute makes you eligible for many opportunities.
 The ten best-paid operations engineer jobs are as follows:

 1. Chief Technology Officer 2.
 Chief Operations Officer 3.
 Company Executive 4.
 President 5.
 Vice President 6.
 Senior Manager 7.
 Director 8.
 Lead Engineer 9.
 Manager 10.
 Supervisor

 An operations engineer’s salary can vary based on the company they work for and the type of operations engineer they are.
-In general, an operations engineer’s salary ranges from $66,567 to $93,746.
+Generally, an operations engineer’s salary ranges from $66,567 to $93,746.
 Below, we break down the average operations engineer salary by company.

 What are the duties of an operations engineer?